TrainTheTrainer/HighSchool/it/materiale/4-praparazione-di-lezioni-e-corsi.md

 >
 > Da Novak e Cañas:
 >
-> The  starting  point   for  constructing  a  concept   map   can  consist  of  only  the   *focus  question*.
-It is important that a question be given (e.g. "What is the structure of the Universe?" and not just a topic (e.g. “make a concept map about the Universe”) since  answering  the  question  helps focus on your map.
->
->  A second step for the  construction of the concept map can be a  list of concepts  that  you want to  definitely include  in  your  map.
-We  refer  to  a  list  of  concepts  waiting  to  be  added  to  a  concept   map  as  the  parking  lot of concepts.
->
 > **The beginning of a concept map with a focus question and a parking lot with concepts to be included in the map:**
 >
 > Il punto di partenza per la costruzione di una mappa concettuale può essere costituito da una "domanda chiave".
 E 'importante che vi sia una domanda alla base della costruzione di una mappa concettuale (ad esempio "Qual è la struttura dell'Universo?") e non un argomento (ad esempio “fare una mappa concettuale dell'Universo”), in quanto rispondere alla domanda aiuta a focalizzarsi sulla mappa.